Dil Rangeela

-Dil Rangeela is a 2014 Indian Kannada-language romantic comedy film directed and scripted by Preetham Gubbi.
+Dil Rangeela is a 2014 Indian Kannada-language romantic comedy film written and directed by Preetham Gubbi.
 The film stars Ganesh, Rachita Ram and Priyanka Rao.
-K. Manju produced the film under his production banner K. Manju Cinemaas.
-The film marks the return of Ganesh and Gubbi together after their previous film Maleyali Jotheyali (2009).
+K. Manju produced the film under his banner K. Manju Cinemaas.
+The film marks the return of Ganesh and Gubbi together after Maleyali Jotheyali (2009).
 The original score and soundtrack for the movie were produced by Arjun Janya.

 The film was Released on 7 March 2014 around 125 theaters across Karnataka.

 Plot

 Anuradha (Priyanka Rao), daughter of hotel owner (Achyuth Kumar), is in love with hotel chef Preetham (Ganesh).
 On his visit to Goa, Preetham meets Khushi (Rachita Ram) who impresses him.
 He helps Khushi get over her failed romance with Vicky.
 On the other side, Anuradha is preparing for her engagement with Preetham.
 On the day of the engagement, Anuradha misbehaves with Preetham's mother.
 This makes him to leave her and come back to Khushi.
 The story takes a curious turn when he sees Khushi with her estranged boyfriend.
 He then gets drunk.
 Anuradha arrives to beach with her friend Khushi who reveals that Vicky had come with his mother to invite her to his wedding and not to propose her.
 Both reunite.